 Students who pass a skills class but fail another class in their level, will be required to retake Grammar, Listening/Speaking, Reading, and Writing, but may take a different skills class.
-Alternatively, if a student fails a skills class, the entire level must be repeated.
-Students cannot take classes in two different levels in the same term.

 A copy of the final transcript will be sent to each student’s embassy or sponsor, where applicable.